 My calendar is either my best friend or my worst enemy.
 When I remember to write my “to-dos” on the calendar, it’s awesome.
 But when I forget, uh-oh!
 This week is a great example.
 The PTO sent emails out a week ago regarding their need for cookie donations.
 Did I write it on my calendar?
 No. Did I remember?
 Only after receiving another email yesterday reminding me to send the cookies are by tomorrow!
 Eek!

-Grab Betty Crocker Sugar Cookie Mix from your local Publix.
+Grab a bag of Sugar Cookie Mix.
 Make the cookies as directed on the package for drop cookies.

 Be sure to not over bake the cookies!
 Sugar cookies are tricky.
 If you wait until they are browning on top, then they will be too crispy.